Graduate students conduct exciting and original research at BMSC.

 This award was established by the Bamfield Marine Sciences Centre to honour the memory and contributions of Mr. John Boom.
 It is awarded annually to graduate students from member universities who plan to work at BMSC for a minimum of four months and who demonstrate an ability to work independently and shows initiative and innovation in their research.
 Preference will be given to students working at BMSC from Sept to April.
 Students may hold teaching or research assistantships or other awards, as supplementary support during a period of research and residence at the Centre.

 How to apply for graduate student awards, bursaries and scholarships

 Download the fillable application form (.doc) and email as instructed.

-Please submit your application electronically as a single *.PDF file to the Director.
-The file should be named SurnameBMSC2017.pdf
+Please submit your application electronically as a single *.PDF file to the Associate Director, Education.
+The file should be named SurnameBMSC2018.pdf

 Applications from candidates who have previously received a scholarship must include a progress report.
 Note: you must submit a separate email application for the Richard Peter Graduate Student Publication Award.